cmickalea/Tandem-SE-Apprentice-Challenge-2020/README.md

 The challenge was to create a trivia game where users could view questions and select an answer from multiple choices.

 ## How to Run Code
-This project was bootstrapped with create-react-app
+This project was bootstrapped with create-react-app.
 ```npm start```
 Runs app in dev mode to be viewed at [http://localhost:3000](http://localhost:3000)